FTSE100 Stock Index

 Value per Pips - £ 0.1

-Note: Even though general trend is generally upwards, as a trader you have to consider & factor in daily market volatility, on some of the days the Indices might move in a range or even retrace and pull-back, the market retracement move might also be a significant one at times & hence as a trader you need to mark-time your trade entry precisely using this trade strategy: strategy & at same the time use proper money management guidelines just in case there is more unexpected volatility in the market.
-About money management methods in stock indices topics: What's Stock Index money management & Indices money management methods.
+Note: Even though general trend is generally move upwards, as a trader you have to consider & factor in daily market volatility, on some of the days the Indices might move in a range or even retrace & pull-back, the market retracement move might also be a substantial one at times & therefore as a trader you need to mark-time your trade entry precisely using this trade strategy: strategy & at same the time use proper equity money management guidelines just in case there is more unexpected volatility in the market.
+About equity money management strategies in stock indices tutorials: What's Stock Index equity money management & Indices equity management strategies.